17 Feb Amy Goudy

 Hours of Operation: Monday- Friday 8:00 AM- 6:00 PMSaturday- 8:00 AM- 3:00 PM

 Treatment locations: Office/Clinic|Daycare|Other

 Germantown, Tennessee 38138

 Overall Treatment Approach:

 For children diagnosed with CAS, I typically recommend no less than 2 individual sessions per week.
-I encourage 3-5 sessions per week if the child has a moderate-severe impairment.
+I encourage 3-5 sessions per week if the child has a moderate to severe impairment.
 I am careful that my sessions take advantage of all of the time I have with the student.
 I have found that intensity is key!
 My sessions focus on comparatively fewer words than if I am working with a child who only has an articulation disorder.
 I have the child produce many, many repetitions of the few target words.
 I often use a token tower that holds 30 tokens.
 Each time the child says the target word he or she puts a token in the tower.
 This increases motivation and participation.
 The number of words I “drill” each session depends on each individual client’s age and level of progress.
 I start with more simple CV combinations such as VC and progress to more difficult ones such as CVC.
 I encourage my students to focus on what their "speech helpers" are doing- Is your tongue tip curling up?
 Are your lips coming together?
 I use visual feedback and auditory feedback.
 Example: I often call /t/ the clock sound. t-t-t-t.
 We have a picture of a clock on the table.
 I use the PROMPT method and the Kaufman Protocol.
 I give lots of praise to my students with CAS.
 They work HARD, and it is important for their continued success that I encourage them often.